 We love ourselves some homemade soap around here.
-Over the years, weโve made almost every kind of soap we can think of (herbal, flower petal, soap on a rope, and pink clay soap, to name a few), and weโre not even close to calling it quits just yet.
+Over the years, we’ve made almost every kind of soap we can think of (herbal, flower petal, soap on a rope, and pink clay soap, to name a few), and we’re not even close to calling it quits just yet.
+That’s because melt-and-pour soap takes the pain out of soap making and lets you focus on the more creative aspects, like choosing colors, scents, shapes, and more.
+The sky’s the limit!

-Melt-and-pour soap is especially great for novice soap makers because it allows them to focus on the more fun aspects such as scents, colors, and designs, without worrying about making soap from scratch.
+Melt-and-pour soap is especially great for DIY soap makers because it requires less time and equipment to make while freeing you up to focus on the more enjoyable aspects, such as scents, colors, and shapes.

 Melt-and-Pour Soap Bases

 The first step to using melt-and-pour soap is choosing the base.
-All melt-and-pour soaps primarily consist of coconut oil, palm oil, safflower oil, glycerin, water, and sodium hydroxide (lye).
+All melt-and-pour soaps primarily consist of vegetable oil, glycerin, water, and sodium hydroxide (lye).
 From there, things like goat milk, shea butter, and other natural ingredients are added to make the different bases.

 Glycerin (Clear) Melt-and-Pour Soap